aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-➢ It can be an actual lair.
-Aquatic creatures or plants will live in the water, or perhaps under it, while non-aquatic creatures have to be handled with more care.
-Perhaps a non-aquatic species has adapted to life underwater, or lives underwater through magical means (a submerged city encased in a bubble of fresh air).
+- It can be an actual lair.
+Aquatic creatures or plants will live in the water, or perhaps under it, while nonoaquatic creatures have to be handled with more care.
+Perhaps a nonoaquatic species has adapted to life underwater, or lives underwater through magical means (a submerged city encased in a bubble of fresh air).
 Perhaps the creature lairs

 on a semi-permanent structure or land mass above the water: a floating mass of seaweed large enough to support creatures, or a boat, or perhaps the Referee decides to place an actual landmass in the hex in which the lair is generated.

-➢ A non-aquatic creature is traveling but, when the hex is first entered, is assumed to be in the location where it will be encountered.
+- A nonoaquatic creature is traveling but, when the hex is first entered, is assumed to be in the location where it will be encountered.
 Once the hex is entered by the adventurers a countdown begins, at the end of which the creature will move on to a different location.

-➢ The creature lairs nearby and considers the water as part of its territory.
+- The creature lairs nearby and considers the water as part of its territory.
 It may lair along a riverbank, or